 8 The Acts Amendment (Electoral Reform) Act 1987 s.
 19(2) reads as follows:

-“

 (2) References to the Chief Electoral Officer in any written law shall, unless because of the context it would be inappropriate so to do, be read and construed as references to the Electoral Commissioner.

-”.

 9 The Acts Amendment (Electoral Reform) Act 1987 s.
 21(2) reads as follows:

-“

-(2) A Registrar or Returning Officer holding office immediately before the commencement of this Act shall, on and from that commencement, be deemed to have been appointed by the Electoral Commissioner.
+(2) A Registrar or returning officer holding office immediately before the commencement of this Act shall, on and from that commencement, be deemed to have been appointed by the Electoral Commissioner.

-”.

 10 The Electoral Amendment (Political Finance) Act 1992 s.
 8 is a transitional provision of no further effect.